Capital Gains Subtraction FAQs

 The capital gains subtraction, effective for the 2025 tax year, permits eligible individuals to subtract 100% of their federally reported capital gains from their federal adjusted gross income on their Missouri income tax return.

-To qualify for the subtraction, you must be a resident or nonresident individual and you must have a reported capital gain on your federal income tax return.
+To qualify for the subtraction, you must be an individual subject to tax pursuant to section 143.011 RSMo, and you must have a reported capital gain.

 The subtraction can be claimed by filing Form MO-A with your MO-1040 individual income tax return.

-No. A pass-through entity (PTE) that elects to be subject to PTE tax is neither "an individual subject to tax pursuant to section 143.011" nor is it "an entity subject to tax pursuant to section 143.071".
+No. A pass-through entity (PTE) subject to PTE tax is neither "an individual subject to tax pursuant to section 143.011" nor are they "an entity subject to tax pursuant to section 143.071".

 Not at this time.
 However, corporations can deduct 100% of capital gains from their federal taxable income after the top individual income tax rate in Missouri falls to 4.5% or lower.
 The corporate subtraction will take effect for all tax years beginning on or after January first of the tax year following the tax year in which this rate reduction occurs.
 For tax year 2025, the top individual income tax rate is 4.7%.